 Select the mods you want to use in your game, and subscribe to them.

-This opens a window showing the files for your Ark: Survival Evolved client in the Steam application.
+This opens a window showing the files for your ARK: Survival Evolved client in the Steam application.

 Click on and open the following folders:

-And in that last folder are all your mods! ta-dah!
+And in that last folder are all your mods!
+Ta-dah!

-Both the folder for each mod and the matching ".mod" file must be uploaded to the server for each mod to work correctly.
+Both the folder for each mod and the matching ".mod" file must be uploaded to the server for the mods to work correctly.

-Upload Files to Server:
+Upload Files to Server

 Copy them to the folder